-Tight inner thigh muscles can limit your hip range of motion, leaving you more susceptible to groin strain, knee injury and chronic back pain.
+Tight inner thighs muscles can limit your hip range of motion, leaving you more susceptible to a groin strain, knee injury, and chronic back pain.
 Start including some of these stretches into your weekly routine to improve flexibility and alleviate tension in your adductors.

-Here are a variety of stretches you can do from the seated, kneeling, standing and lying position.
+Here are a variety of stretches you can do from the seated, kneeling, standing, and lying positions.
 All you need for this is a foam roller.

 Let’s get into it.

 1. SELF MYOFASCIAL RELEASE

-Foam rolling your inner thighs helps relieve tension along your adductors and around your knee and hip joint.
+Foam rolling your inner thighs helps relieve tension along with your adductors and around your knee and hip joint.

 Instructions for Adductors Foam Rolling:

 Foam roll the area between your knee and pelvis.
 Breathe calmly and focus longer on tender areas.
 You can adjust your weight to monitor the pressure.
-Stay for at least 1 minute each side.
+Stay for at least 1 minute on each side.

 2. QUADRUPED KNEE CIRCLES

-This movement helps ease stiffness around your hip by bringing the joint through your full range of motion from a hands and knees fixed position.
+This movement helps ease stiffness around your hip by bringing the joint through your full range of motion from hands and knees fixed position.

 Instructions for Quadruped Knee Circles: